-I have noticed how most parents only care about how much growing room there is in the front of the shoes, but the length of the foot is not the only thing we must consider when measuring our kids’ feet.
-Many additional considerations must be noted in order to guarantee the feel, fit, wear, and comfort of the shoe!
-For instance, the width must be taken into consideration if you want to provide your child with the correct pair of shoes.
+I have noticed how most parents only care about how much growing room there is in the front of the shoes, but the length of the foot is not the only thing you need to consider when measuring your kids’ feet.
+Many additional considerations must be noted in order to guarantee the feel, fit, wear, and comfort of the shoe.
+For instance, did you know that the instep of your child’s feet plays a key role in how the shoes feel?

 Please avoid taking your child to be fitted for shoes at places such as Nordstrom, Stride Rite (most sorts have closed down), or Payless.
-I have helped parents that come with their children from these stores, and they always come wearing the wrong shoe size!
+I have helped parents that come with their children from these stores, and they always come wearing the wrong shoe size.
 I explain in more detail why you must avoid buying your kids’ shoes from these stores in another article I wrote.
 Go to the link below:

-I will show you the most effective way on how to buy shoes for kids if you don’t have a local children’s shoe store in your area that you trust!
+I will show you the most effective way on how to buy shoes for kids if you don’t have a local children’s shoe store in your area.

-Getting The Correct Shoe Size For Your Kid! – 5 Simple Steps
+Getting The Correct Shoe Size For Your Child in 5 Simple Steps ❤️

-If you don’t have a children’s shoe store in your area, here is a set of guidelines you can follow to make sure you are getting your child the correct shoe size:
+If you don’t have a children’s shoe store in your area, there is a set of guidelines that you can follow to make sure you provide your child the correct shoe size:

 1- Make sure you have a proper device at home to measure your kids’ feet.
-In this post I describe the best shoe measurement devices:
+In this post I describe the best foot measurement devices for kids:

 2- Always make sure that you measure your kids’ feet when they are fully standing.
-On weight-bearing, the foot stretches in both length and width, so this is the only way to get the TRUE shoe size.
+On weight-bearing, the foot stretches in both length and width, so this is the only way to get the exact foot size.

 3- Always make sure to measure both feet (most of us have a half a size difference between our feet).
 The longer of the two feet is the correct length to be fitted.